The Campfire Audio Atlas is the company’s new top of the line single dynamic driver universal IEM, superseding the older Vega. It is priced at $1299.

 Everything comes down to the tip you use because the Atlas itself is designed to “get out of the way” in terms of fitting.
 The design means it will not cover any aspect of your outer ear so tip fitting is crucial.

 That should be good news because there will be no pressure issues or potential edges digging into your ear.
-CA have taken the “what if” out of the design and kept it well away from concerns like that.
+CA has taken the “what if” out of the design and kept it well away from concerns like that.
 As a result, it is a pretty comfortable fit whether over the ear or worn straight down.

 Because of its larger size over the Comet, there is a little more presence felt in the ear when you insert the Atlas.
 However, I actually find the stability to have improved a little, perhaps even due to this additional weight.

 The tip selection has changed slightly from the Come selection.
 In fact, this is the first CA IEM that does not come with SpinFit tips.
-Instead, we now have 5 pairs of Final Type E single flange medium bore silicone tips in XS, S, M, L and XL sizes.
+Instead, we now have 5 pairs of Final Type E single flange medium bore silicone tips in XS, S, M, L, and XL sizes.

-Aside from the new Final tips selection, you also get a set of CA Marshmallow foam tips in small, medium and large alongside a range of black regular single flange wider bore silicone tips also in S, M, and L.
+Aside from the new Final tips selection, you also get a set of CA Marshmallow foam tips in small, medium, and large alongside a range of black regular single flange wider bore silicone tips also in S, M, and L.

 The single wide bore black silicone tips had almost no isolation or seal for me despite on the largest tips.
-You lose a huge amount of staging, note body and power on the Atlas if you cannot get a good seal by the way.
+You lose a huge amount of staging, note body, and power on the Atlas if you cannot get a good seal by the way.

 The marshmallow foam tips will give you the best seal but also the warmest tone and the heavier bass response.
 They are thunderously awesome but for those that want a bit more sparkle, the Final Type E types represent the best compromise.
 I must warn you not to stick the Final Type E tips in too far as they have a tendency to close up in smaller spaces and block the sound.
 Just a light insertion will do the trick.